Palette-Labs-Inc/UTP_registry/README.md

 # UTP_registry
 This repo is built based on rRide smart contracts(https://github.com/nride/nride-sc).
 It implements the registry infrastructure for the universal transaction protocol.
-The Registry Infrastructure stores identity, industry, and coverage information about Node operators.
+The registry infrastructure stores identity, industry, and coverage information about node operators.

 ## Overview
 ### Node operators